MichaelCurrin/dev-cheatsheets/cheatsheets/shell/substitute_text.md

 sed -i 's/foo/bar/g' hello.txt
 ```

-Add `-i` flag to edit file in place or remove it to just preview.
+Note: Use `-i` flag to update the file _in place_.
+Or remove it to just preview in the console.

 From [tutorial](https://www.cyberciti.biz/faq/how-to-use-sed-to-find-and-replace-text-in-files-in-linux-unix-shell/)